anyswap/multichain-smart-contracts/doc/how_to_deploy_router_with_callproxy.md

 > `string anycallProxy` is the call proxy contract on the `destination` chain to call into
 >
 > `bytes data` is the call data of calling the call proxy contract

-Note:
-> generally the `string to` is same as `string anycallProxy`.
->
-> they can be different either, for example to implement the following user case:
->
-> transfer token to `string to` address, and then call `string anycallProxy`, this case `string to` address acts like a separate vault address.

 ### 4.2 the mpc call a corresponding `swapin and exec` method